qgis/QGIS-Documentation/source/docs/user_manual/working_with_vector/attribute_table.rst

    Identification dialog airport with relation to regions

 The Relation Reference widget has also an option to embed the form of the parent layer within the child one.
-It is available in  the :guilabel:`Properties --> Attributes Form` menu of the airport layer: select the ``fk_region`` field and check the ``Show embedded form`` option.
+It is available in  the :menuselection:`Properties --> Attributes Form` menu of the airport layer: select the ``fk_region`` field and check the ``Show embedded form`` option.